Djokovic beats Zverev to reach tournament semi-finals for ninth time

 Across the net was Alexander Zverev, a man with just as much at stake in this winner-takes-all contest.
 Like Djokovic, he had lost to Daniil Medvedev and won against Diego Schwartzman.
 The winner of this one would seal a semi-final place, the loser would head home.

-Zverev had, on paper, come into London on a rising curve of form despite being forced to bat away questions about accusations of violence from a former girlfriend.
+Zverev had, on paper, come into London on a rising curve of form despite being forced to bat away questions about accusations from a former girlfriend.
 He had come within touching distance of winning the US Open— incidentally, his first Major final—then won two ATP250s in Cologne, and reached the final at the Paris Masters.

 What is more, Zverev had twice beaten Djokovic in their five meetings, including their final showdown on this very court two years ago.
 So could he reach his third straight semi-final at the last event of 2020?

 Djokovic opened in perfect style, a love hold, and then upped the ante still more to capitalize on a hesitant start from Zverev, who struggled to find his big first serve.

 Facing 15-40, the German double faulted on a second serve—an increasingly frequent occurrence this season—to concede the break.
 Another clean hold, and Djokovic led 3-0, with 12 points to two.

 There was some relief in Zverev’s face after a hold to love, but Djokovic would be a hard nut to crack.
 The German did begin to find some rhythm to fire some winners deep through the court, and worked two break chances, only to see Djokovic give a serving clinic that was finished with a smash winner, 5-2.

 After little more than half an hour, the Serb had served it out, 6-3, and if truth be known, with relatively little resistance from his opponent.